Papal consistory: Recent consistories

+Benedict used a consistory on 11 February 2013 to announce, in Latin, that he would retire as pope effective 28 February 2013.

-Pope Benedict XVI held five consistories.
-In 2007 and 2010 he held a day-long meeting with the entire College, the cardinals designate, and various advisers on the day preceding the Consistory of Creation.
+Pope Benedict XVI created cardinals at five consistories, with the last before he resigned held in November 2012.
+In 2007 and 2010, he held day-long meetings with the entire College, the cardinals designate, and various advisers, on the day preceding the consistory of creation.